 Max, admittedly, is an "insular, monolithic package," providing its own mandatory front-end.
 The front-end does not support external objects, so the engine keeps track of its objects' locations within the front-end's windows.
 The current prototype's front-end and hypertext engine are not entirely independent, neither are the DS and CS entirely separate subsystems.
-TEFA, the back-end, however, is completely independent of the engine.
-It communicates solely through Figure 2's back-end communications language.
-Indeed we have developed two separate computation-oriented back-ends for Max, a project management system and a model management system.
+The back-end, however, is completely independent of the engine.
+It communicates solely through Fig. 2's back-end communications language.
+Indeed we have developed two separate computation-oriented backends for Max, a project management system and TEFA [4,5], a model management system.

-4. Hypermedia Engine/Client Cooperation and Coordination
+4. Hypermedia engine / client cooperation and coordination